yhLeeee/yhLeeee.github.io/_pages/about.md

 I am also familiar with reinforcement learning such as **Policy Gradient**, **Self-play**, **Hierarchical Reinforcement Learning**, which have been successfully employed on our reserach projects.

 Outside of seeking Ph.D., I am passionate as Teaching Assistants for several courses, including Computer Organization, Operating System and Software Engineering.
-I have led the writing of an [guidebook](https://github.com/SivilTaram/BUAAOS-guide-book) for Operating System (in Chinese), and developed a FAQ intelligent for Computer Organization.
+I have led the writing of an [guidebook](https://github.com/SivilTaram/BUAAOS-guide-book) for Operating System (in Chinese), and developed a FAQ bot for teaching.

 ## <i class="fa fa-ft fa-fire"></i>&nbsp;&nbsp;News